 On one side an enormous lake is a blue mirage in the dusty Mediterranean landscape.
 The only sounds are bells — the chorus of cows grazing kilometres away — and the clock tower in the village.

-What to do in and around Monsaraz
+What to do with 48 hours in Monsaraz

 Monsaraz village is one of the most magical places I’ve stepped foot in.
 The sunset I described above is in my top five ever and I cannot wait to return.
 But Monsaraz is more than just this teeny, tiny hilltop village frozen in time.
 This area of the Alentejo region is dotted with cute towns, wineries, olive groves, prehistoric monuments and the biggest artificial lake in Europe.
 Here’s my suggestions for things to do and see in and around Monsaraz.